MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 ## Creative Server

 This is a vanilla Minecraft server.
-This server can be joined from default Minecraft launcher running version 1.18.
+This server can be joined from default Minecraft launcher running version 1.18.2.

 * Server address: **mcucreative.crafted.pro**
+* Minecraft version: 1.18.2

+This is a whitelisted server.
+To be added to the server email your username to info@minecraftu.org.

+## Survival Server

+This is a vanilla Minecraft survival server for our more advanced Minecrafters.
+This server can be joined from default Minecraft launcher running version 1.18.2.

+* Server address: **mcusurvival.crafted.pro**
-* Minecraft version: 1.18
+* Minecraft version: 1.18.2

 This is a whitelisted server.
 To be added to the server email your username to info@minecraftu.org.